teodimache/etlbox/ETLBoxDocu/articles/getting_started.md

 ## Data flow

+A big part of ETLBox is the Data Flow library.
+All Data Flow taks reside in the 'ALE.ETLBox.DataFlow' namespace.

+All componentsin the Data Flow allow you to create your ETL (Extract, Transform, Load) pipeline - where data is extracted from the source(s), asynchrounously transformed and then loaded into your destinations.

 Another feature of the etlbox library is to create your own data flow pipeline.
 See the [Example Data Flow](https://github.com/roadrunnerlenny/etlbox/wiki/Example-Data-Flow) to get started.
 All pipeline elements are shown in
  [Data Flow Tasks](https://github.com/roadrunnerlenny/etlbox/wiki/Data-Flow-Tasks)